jimbo-codes/FairCoinFlip/README.md

 - NFT Staking (Down the line)

 Known issues:
-Troubleshoot creating a new user (this could be a no-wifi issue, not clear.)
 Going back and forward causes failed requests + UI bugs. setup params require for all
  Setup error handling for all